Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Scout.md

 # [[5.
 Mechanics\Bestiary\Humanoid\Scout.md|Scout]]
 *Source: Monster Manual p.
 349, Curse of Strahd.
 Available in the SRD.*

+Scouts are skilled hunters and trackers who offer their services for a fee.
+Most hunt wild game, but a few work as bounty hunters, serve as guides, or provide military reconnaissance.

 ```statblock
 "name": "Scout"
 "size": "Medium"